react-native-community/react-native-template-typescript/README.md

 ### Why this template when React Native 0.57+ supports TypeScript out of the box?

 First of all, I started this template before React Native 0.57 came out.
 After React Native 0.57 was announced, I planned to stop maintaining this template.
 But I realized to properly set up a new React Native 0.57+ project, you still have to do manual work (add type definitions for React & React Naitve, create a `.tsconfig` for type checking, etc.).
-And that's where this template comes in and does that work for you :blush:.
+And that's where this template comes in and does that work for you. :raised_hands:

-### What's included in this template?
+### What additional dependencies are included in this template?

 - [TypeScript](https://github.com/Microsoft/TypeScript)
 - [Type definitions for React & React Native](https://github.com/DefinitelyTyped/DefinitelyTyped)